Updated: September 24, 2018

 - Little India: Now known for great food, a boho arts scene, shopping, and gorgeous temples and mosques, this area was once a colonial Euro hotspot which gained its Indian identity from migrant workers hired by livestock traders.

-- Museum/Civic District: Home to the city’s major museums, galleries, national monuments, historic sites, and parks, including the National Museum of Singapore, the Singapore Art Museum, Fort Canning Park, and The Substation.
+- City Hall: Home to the city’s major museums, galleries, national monuments, historic sites, and parks, including the National Museum of Singapore, the Singapore Art Museum, Fort Canning Park, and The Substation.

 - The Quays: Stretching from the Marina up both sides of the Singapore River, the three historic wharf areas are: Boat Quay (near the Merlion, marina, and river’s mouth), Clarke Quay (once the old warehouse area, now converted into restaurants and clubs), and Robertson Quay (largest of the original wharfs, now high end restaurants, chill bars, and art galleries, home to many expats)